 For FY2019, both the House and Senate Appropriations Committees reported Agriculture appropriations bills (H.R.
 5961, S. 2976) in May 2018.
-Neither bill has gone to the floor.
+The Senate amended and passed its version as Division C of a four-bill minibus on August 1, 2018 (H.R.
+6147).

 The Trump Administration requested \$17 billion for discretionary-funded accounts within the jurisdiction of Agriculture appropriations, which would be a reduction of \$6.2 billion from FY2018 (-27%).
-In general, both the House-reported and Senate-reported bills reject most of the Administration's proposed reductions.
+In general, both the House-reported and Senate-passed bills reject most of the Administration's proposed reductions.

 The discretionary total of the House-reported bill is \$23.23 billion, which would be \$14 million less than enacted in FY2018 (-0.1%).
-The discretionary total of the Senate-reported bill is also \$23.23 billion.
+The discretionary total of the Senate-passed bill is also \$23.23 billion.
 However, the Senate bill's total would be \$229 million more than enacted in FY2018 (+1%) on a comparable basis that excludes the CFTC.
-The Senate-reported bill would provide about \$250 million more than the House-passed bill on a comparable basis.
+The Senate-passed bill would provide about \$250 million more than the House-passed bill on a comparable basis.

-The primary changes at the agency level that comprise the differences between the bills and from FY2018 include the following: Both the House and Senate bills would increase FDA appropriations (+\$308 million in the House bill; +\$159 million in the Senate bill), though neither continues extra funding for the opioid crisis that was in the FY2018 appropriation.
+The primary changes at the agency level that comprise the differences between the bills and from FY2018 include the following: Both the House and Senate bills would increase FDA appropriations (+\$308 million in the House bill; +\$159 million in the Senate bill).
 Both bills increase appropriations for animal and plant health programs (+\$16 million to +\$19 million).
 The House bill would provide more base funding for rural water and waste disposal (+\$81 million), but none of the extra money that was provided separately in FY2018.
 The Senate bill would not change the base funding for rural water but continues \$400 million of the extra funding from last year.
 For rural broadband, both the House and Senate bills would continue extra funding from a FY2018 pilot (\$550 million in the House bill; \$425 million in the Senate bill).
 The House bill would increase appropriations for agricultural research (+\$79 million), and the Senate bill would increase Agricultural Research Service programming (+98 million) but would not provide any money for construction (-\$141 million).
 Both bills provide less for WIC (-\$175 million in the House bill, and -\$25 million in the Senate bill), though the Senate bill has a larger rescission from prior-year WIC funds than does the House bill.
 The House bill would reduce base funding for the international Food for Peace program (-\$100 million) and does not renew extra funding provided last year (-\$116 million), while the Senate bill would keep it constant overall.